Skip to contents

 Value

-An object of class quick_ttest_result containing:
+An object of class "quick_ttest_result" (invisibly) containing:

 test_result